davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.closure/index.md

 #### Student Outcomes

-- To gain insight into the process of design by decomposition.
+- To gain insight into the fundamentals and algorithms of relational design theory

 #### Starter Code